cgallag/swabbie/README.rst

 Swabbie is a command-line utility designed to help you manage your `docker <https://www.docker.com/>`__ images and containers.

-Swabbie can clean up your containers and images, restore docker to a fresh install, and keep track of containers and images more efficiently.
+Swabbie can clean up your dangling containers and images, restore docker to a fresh install, and keep track of containers and images more efficiently.

-By using swabbie, you remove the need for shell scripts and bash aliases for all the docker image and container management commands.
+By using swabbie, you remove the need for shell scripts and bash aliases to manage docker images and containers.
+Let swabbie keep track of those commands for you!

 Installation
 ------------

-Currently to install swabbie as a package, download swabbie by cloning this repo, create a virtualenv, and run
+Currently, to install swabbie as a package, download swabbie by cloning this repo, create a virtualenv, and run

 ::